 Rebecca Sims graduated from the University of Falmouth in 2011 and works from her own studio in Cornwall.
 For our 2011 edition of Do Masters Rebecca showed her series of hand-made Porcelain Teapots, which hark back to a “make do and mend” era when much loved everyday objects were innovatively restored using limited resources rather than thrown away.
 Rebecca slip-casts in porcelain from moulds taken of everyday objects (including tin cans, taps and handles of scissors) to replace the parts of teapots that are commonly broken or chipped, thereby transforming the ordinary teapot into a unique object which retains its function whilst celebrating human ingenuity in a witty and original way.

-Samuel has recently graduated from the National School of Furniture at Bucks New University, where he studied Furniture Design.
+Samuel graduated from the National School of Furniture at Bucks New University (Furniture Design).
 As part of his graduation project, Samuel has created a range of furniture that is designed to lift and cheer the spirits through usage of colour, inspired by the Scandinavian tradition of painting furniture to remedy depression brought on by the long, dark winter months.
-The Lucis range comprises a chair, a multi-functional storage unit and an occasional table made with laminated plywood, combining simple forms with a carefully researched colour palette for maximum impact.

-Sara received her BFA from the University of Iowa before embarking on her own freelance design business with projects across a wide range of disciplines including textiles, graphic design, photography, film and lighting.
-She graduated from the Royal College of Art (Textiles) in 2007.
-For our 2007 edition of Do Masters, Sara exhibited her concept of Ambient Space Design, which features the use of light, projectors, digital photography and video to create animated light wallpaper, projections and interactive environments which can be tailored to create different moods and to suit different spaces.
+Sara graduated from the Royal College of Art (Textiles) in 2007 before embarking on her own freelance design business with projects across a wide range of disciplines including textiles, graphic design, photography, film and lighting.
+For our 2007 edition of Do Masters, Sara exhibited her concept of Ambient Space Design, which features the use of light, projectors, digital photography and video to create animated light wallpaper, projections and interactive environments.

 Sophie Cobb is a designer maker who aims to infuse her designs with a sense of sentimentality that enrich and enhance everyday living.
 Her Pick, Mix and Match collection is a set of five hand-crafted ceramic dishes that are both functional and decorative.